Irishbecky91/TheWaggingTailor/README.md

 ## Issues and Bugs
 The developer ran into several issues during the development of the website, with the noteworthy ones listed below, along with solutions or ideas to implement in the future.

-**Increment/Decrement Product Buttons** - In production it was found that the increment/decrement buttons on the product page and shopping bag page were increasing/decreasing by 2 instead of 1.
-The developer invesigated and found this was caused by two activations of the same code on each button press instead of one.
+**Increment/Decrement Product Buttons** - In production, it was found that the increment/decrement buttons on the product page and shopping bag page were increasing/decreasing by 2 instead of 1.
+The developer investigated and found this was caused by two activations of the same code on each button press instead of one.
 - ***Solution***: The developer discovered the code was being activated twice as the code was referenced in both the templates and the base.html.
 By removing the code from the base.html, the issue was resolved.

 **Updating Quantity When Sizes Are Involved** - If there was more than one size of a specific item in the shopping bag and the user attempted to adjust the amount of a specific size, all other sizes were removed.
 In addition, the size indicator for the remaining item was removed so it was unclear which size the user is purchasing.
 - ***Solution***: This issue was caused by a small section of code being mistyped.
 In line 33 of shopping_bag views.py, the developer had missed out **[size]** in the following line of code.
-Adding this in rectified the issue:
+Adding this piece of code rectified the issue:

 ```
 shopping_bag[item_id]['items_by_size'][size] = quantity
 ```

 **Toast Messages Not Appearing** - When a user added an item to their shopping bag, a success message was to appear in the top right corner of the screen.
 This did not happen and so the user was not able to see what the current shopping bag displayed.
-- ***Solution***: The developer found the issues was caused by the version of Bootstrap they were using.
-The developer was using the JS control from Bootstrap4 but was using Bootstrap5 in the html.
-The developer decided to convert all Bootstrap5 code to Boostrap4 in an effort to keep with the deadline for the project.
-Reverting to Bootstrap4 across the site corrected the issues.
+- ***Solution***: The developer found the issue was caused by the version of Bootstrap they were using.
+The developer was using the JS control from Bootstrap4 but was using Bootstrap5 in the HTML.
+The developer decided to convert all Bootstrap5 code to Boostrap4 to keep with the deadline for the project.
+Changing to Bootstrap4 across the site corrected the issues.

 **Remove Item Button In Shopping Bag** - The button used to remove a product from the shopping bag was not activating when clicked.
-This meant users were unable to remove items from their shopping bag.
+This meant users were unable to remove items from the shopping bag.
-- ***Solution***: This issue was resolved by adding the minified JQuery link in the html head, which was not added when the developer was reverting to Bootstrap4 from Bootstrap5 which did not require the link.
+- ***Solution***: This issue was resolved by adding the minified JQuery link in the HTML head, which was not added when the developer was reverting to Bootstrap4 from Bootstrap5 which did not require the link.
 When added, the user was able to remove any item from the shopping bag.

 **Pet Profile Form Not Saving Pet Info** - There was an issue with the pet profiles where the form, when submitted, did not save the pet information to the profile user.
 This meant the information was not visible on the profile.
 - ***Solution***: The issue was rectified by correcting the 'add_pet' view in the 'my_profile' app.
-In lines 41-43, the code was changed to not commit the save initially, register the userprofile as the pet_owner, and then commit the save. below is the corrected code:
+In lines 41-43, the code was changed to not commit the save initially, register the 'userprofile' as the 'pet_owner', and then commit the save. below is the corrected code:

 ```
 if pet_form.is_valid():